aAronCuiii/PPI/README.md

 The main entry points are command-line Python scripts under `src/`, `train/`, and `infer/`.

-Large data and output artifacts are stored externally on Google Drive:
+**NOTE: Large data and output artifacts are stored externally on Google Drive:
 [PPI data and outputs](https://drive.google.com/drive/folders/1OuwYYEU3DOsLKCA65QM21ZxXyyPITRYp?usp=sharing).
-For running similarity calculation and training, please download and unzip the data and place the folder in ROOT directory.
+To run similarity calculation and model training, download and unzip the data folder from Google Drive, then place it in the repository root directory.**

 ## Repository Layout